Commands

 Usage: grid <cols> <field1> ... <fieldN> [option]

-Description: Outputs a grid with cols
+Description: Outputs a grid with cols columns with the

 specified fields in every cell.